Preview

 Scienitifc and technical journal "Izvestiya.
 Ferrous Metallurgy" ("Izvestiya vuzov.
 Chernaya metallurgiya")

 Published since January 1958.
-Issued: six issues per year.
+Issued: 6 issues per year.

 Founders: National University of Science and Technology "MISIS" and Siberian State Industrial University.